Teryl/CTDepression/code_documentation.md

 <br>

 # GUI Documentation

-## Imported Modules
-### from time import sleep
-- To buffer timings of visuals / delay mechanics

-### from math import *
-- To allow for usage of maths related functions for calculations

-### from tkinter import *
-### from tkinter import messagebox
-### from tkinter import font
-### from tkinter.font import Font
-- Importing tkinter, default python inbuilt GUI library.
-All functional code in this python file will be based about tkinter.

-### import os
-- Built in python library to handle filepaths.
-Used to reference assets and other files used in the code.

-### import sys
-- Allows for passing of command line arguments to assign values to variables in the code from the command line.

-### from ctypes import windll, byref, create_unicode_buffer, create_string_buffer
-- Python C language interpreter necessary for the importing of custom fonts.

-### from threading import Thread, Event
-- Allows us to initiate threads, so that we can simultaniously run the game and GUI.

-### from queue import Queue
-- Allows for communications between threads using queues

 ## Global Variables
 - Determines the properties of the window and also establishes commonly used unit values for late referencing.